MemoryBench: A Benchmark for Memory and Continual Learning in LLM Systems: Appendix

 \subsubsection{Datasets Mixtures Details}

 For each dataset category, we randomly sampled up to 250 data points with a fixed random seed (if the dataset contained fewer than 250 samples, we used all available samples).
 The sampled data were split into training and test sets with a 4:1 ratio, and then merged across datasets to construct the final training and test sets for each category.
 Table~\ref{tab:domain_datasets} summarizes the datasets included in each domain, along with their total sizes and the number of sampled instances used in our experiments.
 Table~\ref{tab:task_datasets} provides a similar overview for each task , showing how datasets are distributed and sampled within each category.
+We also provide an extended version of MemoryBench using all data from all datasets with the same training and test sets sampling ratio as MemoryBench-Full\footnote{\dataFullUrl}.
+However, the sizes of different datasets in MemoryBench-Full vary significantly, which may require special handling when calculating averages to prevent any single dataset from disproportionately influencing the results, so we do not include the experiments on it in this paper.